developer-zebra/developer-zebra-site/src/licensing/process/index.md

 ---

 ## Overview
-This guide explains the process of obtaining a [Zebra Mobility DNA Enterprise](https://www.zebra.com/us/en/products/software/mobile-computers/mobility-dna.html) license for commercial use and applying the license to individual devices and as part of a mass-deployment.
+This guide explains the process of obtaining a [Zebra Mobility DNA Enterprise](https://www.zebra.com/us/en/products/software/mobile-computers/mobility-dna.html) license for commercial use and applying the license manually to individual devices and mass-deploying them using Zebra StageNow and an Enterprise Mobile Management (EMM) System.

 -----

 ### Requirements
-***ALL THREE*** of the following are required to activate EB license(s):
+***ALL THREE*** of the following are required to activate license(s):

-1. **One or more license keys** (aka Activation IDs) purchased for EB 2.0 (or higher) software
+1. **One or more license keys** (aka Activation IDs) purchased for the target device and desired app(s)
 2. **One or more supported Zebra device(s) with the correct License Manager app** installed:<br>
  &nbsp;&nbsp;&nbsp;**Android**: License Manager 3.1.1 or higher (pre-installed on supported devices)<br>
  &nbsp;&nbsp;&nbsp;**Windows MobileCE**: License Manager 1.0 or higher (included with EB installer)<br>